Lani274/tutorial-flask-login/README.md

     return render_template("login.html", user=current_user)
 ```

-The current_user object is connected to the UserMixin from models.py and allows the save all the information of the current logged in user.
+Firstly, we imported the Flask-Login extension.
+There we e.g. have login_user a function, that allows the logged in user to be associated with the current session (vgl.
+Flask-Login — Flask-Login 0.7.0 documentation n.d.).
+Login_required can be applied to a view and if the user is not logged in, he will go to the Login page.
+Logout_user allows a user to log out.
+Current_user is associated to the current user, therefore it will hold a user object from the logged in user.
+If the user in not logged in it will save an anonymous user (vgl.
+Flask-Login — Flask-Login 0.7.0 documentation n.d.).

-Moreover, the login_user function is used to log a user into our application.
+Moreover, the login_user function is again used to log a user into our application.
 It attaches the user's ID to the user object.
 The login_user funtcion always requires an user object which has an id, in order to store the id in the session (vgl.
 Herbert 2021).
+The user will now go to the Home page after he logged inside his account in order to see his notes.

 Now go to your *auth.py* file and look at the signup: